scarletcafe/TASauria/documentation/source/http-ws-api/client-commands.md

 ## Pause A/V
-::: warning SECURITY
+::: danger SECURITY
-Setting the pause state requires '**Allow client control**' to be enabled in the TASauria plugin security settings.
+Setting the A/V pause state requires '**Allow A/V control**' to be enabled in the TASauria plugin security settings.
-This permission is usually enabled by default.
+This permission is usually **DISABLED** by default, and must be enabled by the user to be accessible.
 :::
 ```ansi
 [0;34mPOST[0m   [0;30mhttp://127.0.0.1:20251[0m/client/pauseav